hslayers/hslayers-ng/projects/hslayers-server/README.md

 ### Layman Auth Client
 Server part component of the OAuth2 authentication workflow for the [Layman](https://github.com/jirik/layman) server.
 It has been implemented based on the [recommendations](https://github.com/jirik/layman/blob/master/doc/oauth2/client-recommendations.md) for Layman client.
-Liferay portal is being currently used as an identity provider.
+Wagtail CMS is tested and being actively used as an identity provider.
+Liferay portal has been tested in the past.
 Following env variables can be set:

-* `LAYMAN_PORT=8087` - (optional, default port 8087) specify port on which the service will
+* `LAYMAN_PORT=8087` - (optional, default port 8087) specify port on which the service will be available
 * `DB_PATH=src/data/hslayers-server.db` - path to the SQLite database for storing user sessions
 * `SESSION_SECRET=XXXXX` - OAuth2 session secret key (session between your application and Layman Auth Client)
 * `SESSION_MAX_AGE=604800` - session cookie expiration, eg. 60 * 60 * 24 * 7 = 604800 s = 7 days